What Language Models Know But Don't Say: Non-Generative Prior Extraction for Generalization: Experimental setup

-\subsection{LLM-Based Prior Extraction}
+For each dataset, we construct synthetic OOD splits as described in Section~\ref{app:ood_splits}.
+As shown in Table \ref{tab:auc-kl-combined} in the P\_IID (in-distribution train set performance), and P\_OOD (out-of-distribution train set performance) columns, the model trained on the OOD train set noticeably underperforms compared to the model trained on the IID train set.
+This confirms that generalization is impaired and the OOD train set does not represent the full distribution of the dataset as well as the IID train set.

+\subsection{LLM-based prior extraction}

-We use the \textbf{Gemma-2-27B}, \textbf{Gemma-3-27B}, \textbf{llama-3-8B}, and \textbf{GPT-2} large language models to extract logit-based priors as described in Section~\ref{subsec:logit-priors}.
+We use \textbf{Gemma-2-27B}, \textbf{Gemma-3-27B}, \textbf{llama-3-8B}, and \textbf{GPT-2} to extract logit-based priors as described in Section~\ref{subsec:logit-priors}.
 We use these models in \textit{zero-shot} mode without any fine-tuning or in-context examples.
 In our experiments, the queried lexical items are represented as single tokens across models, enabling direct logit-based comparisons.

 Each dataset is processed independently.
-For each feature, we issue 10 prompts to extract token-level log-probabilities for the \texttt{positive} and \texttt{negative} completions.
-The number of prompts was selected via hyperparameter tuning (Section~\ref{sec:tuning}).
-The resulting feature-wise prior means and variances are then used to define informative Gaussian priors in a Bayesian logistic regression model.
+For each feature, we issue 10 prompts to extract token-level log-probabilities for the positive and negative completions.
+The number of prompts is selected via hyperparameter tuning (Section~\ref{sec:sents}).
+The resulting feature-wise prior means and variances are then used to define informative Gaussian priors in Bayesian logistic and linear regression models.
 Posterior inference is performed using PyMC with a Laplace approximation.

-We compare LoID to the following baselines: \begin{itemize} \item \textbf{OOD-LR}: Logistic regression model trained on OOD train set. \item \textbf{AutoElicit}: LLM-generated expert-style priors via sampled completions. \item \textbf{LLMProc (LLMProcesses)}: In-context learning approach that generates numerical predictions by formatting tabular data as natural language prompts.
-For fair comparison, we use the OOD training examples as few shot examples for the LLM. \item \textbf{Cap}: An oracle-style upper bound achieved by training a logistic regression model on the entire dataset, simulating access to the full population. \end{itemize}
+We compare LoID to the following baselines. \begin{itemize} \item \textbf{P\_OOD}: Logistic/Linear regression model trained on OOD train set. \item \textbf{AutoEl (AutoElicit)}: LLM-generated expert-style priors via sampled completions. \item \textbf{LLMProc (LLMProcesses)}: In-context learning approach that generates numerical predictions by formatting tabular data as natural language prompts.
+For fair comparison, we use the OOD training examples as few shot examples for the LLM. \item \textbf{P\_IID}: Performance obtained by training a logistic/linear regression model on the in-distribution (IID) data.
+This represents the oracle benchmark where the model has full access to the training distribution, serving as a reference point for evaluating OOD generalization. \item \textbf{N(0,1)}: An uninformed baseline using standard normal $\mathcal{N}(0,1)$ priors for all feature coefficients.
+This represents a weakly informative Bayesian approach without incorporating domain knowledge, serving as a reference point to quantify the information gain provided by LLM-derived priors.
+While a uniform prior would be maximally uninformative, our experiments in Section~\ref{sec:prior_distribution_comparison} show that normal priors are more compatible with the MCMC pipeline and provide a stricter baseline. \end{itemize}

-We evaluate each method using AUC score obtained from training on the ood train set and testing on the entire dataset.